javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 That's useful for situations when we have a main storage for the objects somewhere and need to keep additional information that is only relevant while the object lives.

-Let's see an example.
+Let's look at an example.

-For instance, we have a code that keeps a visit count for each user.
+For instance, we have code that keeps a visit count for each user.
 The information is stored in a map: a user is the key and the visit count is the value.
 When a user leaves, we don't want to store his visit count anymore.

 One way would be to keep track of leaving users and clean up the storage manually: